Goekdeniz-Guelmez/Goekdeniz-Guelmez/README.md

 # Hello, I'm Gökdeniz Gülmez 👋

 ## 🚀 About Me
 Hi there, I'm Gökdeniz Gülmez.
 A passionate AI & ML researcher in my free time and a skilled ML engineer at work.
-I'm a contributer for [mlx-examples](https://github.com/ml-explore/mlx-examples).
+I'm a contributer for [mlx-examples](https://github.com/ml-explore/mlx-examples) and [mlx-lm](https://github.com/ml-explore/mlx-lm).
 I Added support for multible LLM architectures and training algorythms.
 Don't beleieve me?
-I am listed in the [acknowledgments](https://github.com/ml-explore/mlx-examples/blob/main/ACKNOWLEDGMENTS.md#Individual-Contributors) in mlx-lm.
+I am listed in the [official ACKNOWLEDGMENTS](https://github.com/ml-explore/mlx-lm/blob/main/ACKNOWLEDGMENTS.md) in mlx-lm.

 ## 📚 My Projects
 Here you'll find a variety of projects showcasing my journey in AI and ML.
 From beginner's experiments to sophisticated models.